Tusharsaini10/Chat_Bot/README.md

 ## 🧩 Project Structure

-NOTE : You have to paste your own *API key* in html file
+NOTE : You have to paste your own *API key* in js file